UMCH Foster Care Services

 You can become a foster parent if you are at least 25 years old and can provide a safe environment for a child or children.
-Your home will be assessed to make sure it is in compliance with the Alabama Minimum Standards for foster Family Homes.
+Your home will be assessed to make sure it is in compliance with the standards for foster Family Homes.
 All members of your household must have medical clearances and all adults in the home must be willing to undergo criminal history background checks.

 Making the call is the first step towards becoming a foster parent.
 You can sign up for a free 10-week course that will introduce you to foster parenting and help you decide if it is really right for you.
 Once you complete the course, other training, applications and evaluations are required to become certified.
 You do not have to commit to enroll in the course.
 We recommend that you wait until you’ve attended the course before making the decision on fostering.

 For more information please contact the UMCH foster care program nearest you!

 Areas of Service

 Therapeutic Foster Care

 This program serves children whose special needs cannot be met through less restrictive foster care resources.
 We help children and youth who have social maladjustment, emotional and/or behavior problems and who are unable to live with their biological families.